 When do you meet?

 We have one general meeting every month, excluding December and May because of the hectic exam schedule.
 At these meetings, we go over upcoming events, take polls on interest for new events, have free food, give away a free flight around Boulder, give out Flying Club stickers.
-We also have a guest speaker at most meetings, previous speakers have been pilots, astronauts, entrepreneurs, or other people who work in the aviation field.
+We also have a guest speaker at some meetings, previous speakers have been pilots, astronauts, entrepreneurs, or other people who work in the aviation field.
 Going to these also gives you the opportunity to meet other aviation enthusiasts in the Boulder area.

 What types of events do members do together?
 Does it cost more to participate in any events?